aFuzzyBear/astro-ui/docs/XElement/guides/MyFirstComponents.md

+---
+setup: |
+    import HelloWorld from '../../../www/XElement/src/components/examples/HelloWorld.astro'

+---
 # My First Components

 This page will provide you with an introduction on how to start using XElement in your projects.

 Here we are going to be building out two sets of components, demonstrating some of the methods that you can use to enhance your elements.